OnSSET/onsset/OnSSET_Manual/data_preparation.rst

 GIS data preparation
 ========================

-Once all 16 layers have been succesfully acquired, the user would need to prepare the datasets for their input into the OnSSET model.
+Once all necessary layers have been succesfully acquired, the user would need to prepare the datasets for their input into the OnSSET model.
 This requires the creation of a .csv file.
 There are five steps that need to be undertaken to process the GIS data so that it can be used for an OnSSET analysis.

 **Step 1.
 Proper data types and coordinate system**
 ---------------------------------------------------

-In this first step the user would need to secure that you have all the 16 datasets have been properly overlayed within a GIS environment.
-IT is common that layers in this stage are un-projected and at their initial geographic co-ordinate system (e.g. WGS84).
+In this first step the user would need to secure that you have all the datasets have been properly overlayed within a GIS environment.
+It is common that layers in this stage are un-projected and at their initial geographic co-ordinate system (e.g. WGS84).

 **Step 2.
 Layer projection**
 ---------------------------------------------------

-In this step the user would need to project every single layer using the projection system that is suitable for your study area (e.g. WGS 1984 World Mercator).
-Here follow few important kew aspects.
+In this step the user would need to determine the projection system he/she wish to use.
+Projection systems always distort the datasets and the system chosen should be one that minimizes this distortion.
+There is no need to manually project the datasets yourself it is however good to have an idea of which system to use before starting to work with the datasets.
+Here follows a few important key aspects.

 **Projection** is the systematic transformation of the latitude and longitude of a location into a pair of two dimensional coordinates or else the position of this location on a plane (flat) surface.
 A projection is necessary every time a map is created and all map projections distort the surface in some fashion.